gidiesse/Comp_Stat/README.md

 I was able to run all the code present in the xPINNs folder.
 Once it came to expanding the project, I wanted to use PINNs with both the Lotka-Volterra Equations and also the Lorenz Equations.
 However, the code from the paper was hard-coded for a 1D problem.
 I did try and modify it to model the Lotka-Volterra problem, ie a 2D problem, but I was unable to do so successfully as the code was quite complicated and not very flexible.
 I therefore did some research online and came across the Deep XDE library (https://deepxde.readthedocs.io/en/latest/) which is used for PINNs.
 There were some problems here as well, but overall I managed better with this library.

-The folder called "lorenz" contains a notebook where I successfully used PINNs to model the Lorenz System.
+The folder called '''lorenz''' contains a notebook where I successfully used PINNs to model the Lorenz System.

 The folders called "lotka_volterra" and "oscillator" contain notebooks where I tried to use PINNs to model the Lotka-Volterra and 1D Oscillator respectively.
 Unfortunately, these attempts were not as successful and I could not get the PINN parameter estimation to converge to the correct values.
 I spent a lot of time on this, but ultimately it was not working and so I decided not to bring this to the presentation.